mpeder/azdevopssecurity/README.md

 # Azure DevOps: Recommended Practices for Secure Pipelines

 ## Introduction
-This repos started after a customer presentation on this topic.
+This repos started as part of bulding a customer presentation.
 After digging into it I found that I could keep on adding content related to this topic.
-These are my personal recommendations!
-No guarantees of any kind provided!
+So this is an attempt on doing so in a structured way.

-I would love to get feedback on the content and I am looking expading and updating it.
+I would love to get feedback on the content and would like to keep expanding and updating the content.
 So please add your comments/issues and I will look into it when I have time :-)

 Pipelines in the context of Azure DevOps covers both build (CI) and release pipelines (CD).
-Most of the stuff here is related to Azure DevOps when deploying to Azure, but might be applicable in many other situations as well.
-Feel free to use the information anyway you want - see the [LICENSE](LICENSE)
+Most of the stuff here is related to Azure DevOps when deploying to Azure, but might be equally applicable in many other situations as well.
+Feel free to use the information anyway you want - see the [LICENSE](LICENSE).
+These are my _personal_ recommendations!
+No guarantees of any kind given and I am not responsible for any damages :-)

 For a general introduction to the security in the Azure DevOps service please see the [security whitepaper](https://docs.microsoft.com/en-us/azure/devops/articles/team-services-security-whitepaper?view=azure-devops).